-What is SEKTION?
-How about AKURUM?
-And VARDE?
+What Is SEKTION?
+How About AKURUM?
+Or VARDE?

 SEKTION is the name for the only base cabinet system that IKEA now offers.
-For more than two decades, IKEA's modular kitchen cabinet system was known as AKURUM, but in 2015 AKURUM was discontinued and SEKTION took its place.
-While IKEA will support owners of AKURUM products to a limited degree and even take the products, it is largely a dead product line.
+For more than two decades, IKEA's modular kitchen cabinet system was known as AKURUM.
+In 2015, AKURUM was discontinued and SEKTION took its place.
+While IKEA will support owners of AKURUM products to a limited degree, it is largely a dead product line.

-Another mostly discontinued cabinet line is VARDE--a freestanding cabinet system with visible legs.
-You'll find a few free-standing cabinets in the form of kitchen islands and carts, but that's about for freestanding.
+Another mostly discontinued cabinet line is VARDE—a freestanding cabinet system with visible legs.
+You'll find a few free-standing cabinets in the form of kitchen islands and carts, but that's about it for freestanding items.
 The current product line, SEKTION, is a frameless "built-in" kitchen cabinet system with two main virtues:

 - Built-In: Clean, unbroken horizontals with legs covered by toe kicks, or as IKEA calls them, plinths.
 Countertops can run unbroken along the entire spread of the base cabinets (except for intentional breaks, such as for sinks).